-Before applying any solutions, Restart Router, modem and laptop, to clear any temporary glitch which may be causing Wifi disconnects automatically.
+Before applying any solutions, Restart Router, modem and laptop, to automatically clear any temporary glitch that may be causing Wi-Fi to disconnect.

-Temporarily disable any third-party security software (antivirus ) if installed to check and make sure security software not blocking the connection.
+Temporarily disable any third-party security software (antivirus ) if installed to check and ensure security software is not blocking the connection.

 - Click the Wi-Fi icon (button) from the bottom-right corner of the taskbar.